siberiancyborg/chatbot-tutorial/README.md

 4. Let’s try it!
 Type “Menu” and see what’s happens.

   <img src="https://cdn-images-1.medium.com/max/1600/1*mGoT-5pqdLChM1TH-7aqMg.png" width="480" height="345"/>

   For further customisation please check the Facebook documentation: https://developers.facebook.com/docs/messenger-platform

   Best of luck with your bots, thanks for reading! :)

+# Rene is awesome!!